cortex-js/compute-engine/src/docs/guide-latex-syntax.md

 }
 ```

 The `prefix` kind is used for unary operators.

-The `parse` handler will be
-passed a `parser` object.
-The `parse` handler should return a MathJSON
+The `parse` handler will be passed a `parser` object.
-expression.

 ```javascript
 {